Vladislavus1/OlxPyApi/README.md

       • https://www.olx.ua/d/uk/obyavlenie/detskiy-ingalyator-kompressornyy-microlife-neb-400-IDWeuv6 (done)
       ...

-Now your programm is on a phase where main information is picking.
+Now your program is on a phase where main information is picking.
 After all that ```get_products``` method will just return a list full of ```OlxAd``` class objects. ```OlxAd``` class objects contains: ```title```, ```price```, ```url```, ```images(list full of ad's images urls)```.
 Here's example: